sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

 Currently ZenTS supports `HS256`, `HS384`, `HS512` as token encryption algorithm (others like `RS256` or `PS512` are currently unsupported, but will be added in a later release).
-The rest are standard JSON Web Token properties, please refer to the [official documentation](https://jwt.io/) for more details.
+The rest are standard JSON Web Token properties, please refer to the [official documentation](https://jwt.io/) for a detailed explanation.

 ## Next steps